 It can be easy to feel disheartened or discouraged if your rental property’s gardening space is the size of a postage stamp, but you shouldn’t – here’s why.

-You can maximise the space you have in a number of ways by remembering that plants are happy to grow anywhere as long as they have a little bit of soil, some sunshine, and a drop of water.
+You can maximise the space you have in many ways by remembering that plants are happy to grow anywhere as long as they have a little bit of soil, some sunshine, and a drop of water.
 You can use your vertical space in many different ways, and the size of your garden, patio, or balcony will be almost irrelevant.

-The basic idea with green walls is to suspend a panel containing just enough growing media against a wall.
+The basic idea with green walls is to suspend a panel with enough growing media against a wall.
 Place your plants in it, and allow water to drip down through the media by automatic or manual means.
-The roots take up the moisture and your plants should thrive.
-In some places, this idea has been taken to a most spectacular level with vast outside walls covered in a tapestry of growing plants.
+The roots take up the moisture, and your plants should thrive.
+This idea has been taken to a most spectacular level in some places, with vast outside walls covered in a tapestry of growing plants.
 You can recreate a more low-key version against a wall of your own.

 Planting pockets are panels of small containers designed to be hung from a wall.
 Some are made of fabric, while others are made of more solid material, such as plastic.
-Either way, the idea is the same: hang the panels on the wall, fill them with compost, and plant up.
+Either way, the idea is to hang the panels on the wall, fill them with compost, and plant them up.
 This can be a much simpler way of getting a little of the “green wall” effect.